t-fbd/Ti/README.md

 KNOWN ISSUES
 ============
+- When saving an existing file as a new file, it results in memory error.
+Valgrind states 'definitely lost block' equal to the amount of data input since new save.
+All data is successfully saved to new file, however nothing is written to original file after new file opened.
+Error is from previous file not being written to, resulting in 'lost memory'.
 - Search function only finds the first match in a row
 - Del current word will go to end of next word when deleting a string of spaces/tabs